SyndemicsLab/hep-ce/docs/src/index.md

 To use the provided executable, you need data in the correct structure.

-Each set of model inputs must be provided in a folder named `input<number>`, where the number is replaced with the ID of the input.
-The following depicts a tree of directories in which there are two input sets for HEP-CE in the same source directory:
+Each set of model inputs must be provided in a folder named `input<number>`, where the `<number>` is replaced with the identifier of the input.
+The following depicts a tree of directories in which there are two input sets, numbered 1 and 2, for `HEP-CE` in the same source directory:

 ```
-data-source
+data-source/
-├── input1
+├── input1/
 │   ├── inputs.db
 │   └── sim.conf
-└── input2
+└── input2/
     ├── inputs.db
     └── sim.conf
 ```